 Everyone, including children with diabetes, can get coronavirus.
-The rules about on social distancing apply to children with diabetes too.
+The rules about on social distancing and hand washing apply to children with diabetes too.

-If you are a parent and you are a key worker, then you are able to keep taking your child to school.
-And in some areas of the UK, government is starting a phased return of more children going back to school.
 Schools should be practicing social distancing for your child when they're back at school.
 This is to prevent the virus from spreading between children and your home.
 We know this is easier said than done, and can depend on how old your child is and the size of the school.
-Talk to the teaching staff if you don’t feel that social distancing is possible in your child’s school.

 You may be worried about the safety of your child returning to school if they have diabetes.
 Speak to the school and to your child’s diabetes team about your concerns.
 And read our guide for parents on what you should expect from your child's school – including doing a risk assessment and having the right policies in place.

 While the risk of children with diabetes becoming seriously ill with coronavirus is very low, we’ve been in touch with the Department for Education to raise your concerns and ask that when their school-specific guidance is published – it includes guidance on supporting children with health conditions too.